MichelKazi/blockchain-datingapp/README.md

 3. Goes up to the blockchain as 1 credit (a heart)

 The **fact** that they have found true love will go down as a transaction in the blockchain and that transaciton will be conisedered a tally. in other words, a creditblitiy will be made -- or a unit of crediblity -- IF our app finds true live.

+The analytics gathered from the anonymous transactions can have the business model worked in with it.